syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Data-Binding.md

 TreeGrid is rendered from Self-Referential data structures by providing two fields: ID field and parent ID field.

-•ID Field- This field contains unique values used to identify nodes.
+* ID Field- This field contains unique values used to identify nodes.
 Its name is assigned to the IdMapping property.

-•Parent ID Field- This field contains values that indicate parent nodes.
+* Parent ID Field- This field contains values that indicate parent nodes.
 Its name is assigned to the ParentIdMapping property.

 {% highlight c# %}